Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Methods

 In the SNR simulations, radiative cooling is considered.
-We assume collisional ionization equilibrium and electron-ion equipartition as we do not follow electron and ion temperatures separately, or ionization states in detail.
-The used cooling implementation in the code depends on whether the gas has been shocked, which is determined by its temperature.
-Unshocked ISM gas has an initial temperature of \unit[10$^4$]{K} and cools according to detailed molecular and atomic cooling functions, assuming solar metallicity and a simplified treatment of gas-phase molecular chemistry \citep{Glover2012, 2016Bertram}.
-High density filaments cool down efficiently before they are being shocked whereas voids remain at higher temperatures due to their low density.
-Shocked gas is identified in cells where the temperature exceeds \unit[10$^4$]{K}.
-We assume that this gas mixes with SN ejecta, with the latter dominating the cooling process.
-Since our simulations do not include explicitly injected ejecta, the shocked ISM effectively takes on the role of the ejecta.
-To emulate the conditions in the ejecta of Cassiopeia A (Cas A), which we use as a reference, we adopt oxygen-dominated cooling based on the CHIANTI cooling function, following the approach of \citet{Kirchschlager2019}.
+We assumed collisional ionization equilibrium and electron-ion equipartition as we do not follow electron and ion temperatures separately, or ionization states in detail.
+The used cooling implementation in the code depends on whether the gas has been shocked, which was determined by its temperature.
+Unshocked ISM gas had an initial temperature of \unit[10$^4$]{K} and cooled according to detailed molecular and atomic cooling functions, assuming solar metallicity and a simplified treatment of gas-phase molecular chemistry \citep{Glover2012, 2016Bertram}.
+High-density filaments cool down efficiently before they are shocked, whereas voids remain at higher temperatures, due to their low density.
+We identified shocked gas in cells where the temperature exceeded \unit[10$^4$]{K}.
+We assumed that this gas mixed with SN ejecta, with the latter dominating the cooling process.
+Since our simulations did not include explicitly injected ejecta, the shocked ISM effectively took on the role of the ejecta.
+To emulate the conditions in the ejecta of Cassiopeia A (Cas A), which we used as a reference, we adopted oxygen-dominated cooling based on the \texttt{CHIANTI} cooling function \citep{Dere1997, DelZanna2015}, following the approach of \citet{Kirchschlager2019}.
 This method was chosen because applying the ISM cooling prescription to the ejecta resulted in a faster expansion of the SNR, due to insufficient cooling, leading to a divergence from the observed evolution of SNRs similar to Cas A. This approximation is considered reliable only during the early stages of the SN, when the shocked mass remains comparable to the expected ejecta mass.
-Because the swept-up ISM material is heated beyond the ISM cooling threshold, it is cooled according to the ejecta prescription, resulting in a slight overestimation of cooling at the shock front, particularly at late times in the high density simulations.
+Because the swept-up ISM material is heated beyond the ISM cooling threshold, it was cooled according to the ejecta prescription, resulting in a slight overestimation of cooling at the shock front, particularly at late times in the high-density simulations.

-Thermal conduction is not considered.
-Its timescale can be calculated by \citep[e.g.][]{Orlando2005}
+We did not consider thermal conduction.
+Its timescale can be calculated by \citep[e.g.,][]{Orlando2005}